slavipande/Workshop-TechWritingPortfolio/README.md

-# Creating a Tech Writing Portfolio with Docs as Code Tooling
+# Creating a tech writing portfolio with docs as code tooling

 This template is based on [WhatATheme](https://github.com/thedevslot/WhatATheme), a customizable Jekyll portfolio theme.